spencertipping/tau/doc/sigma-http-ws.md

 ## TCP server structure
-A TCP server listens on a port and, for each inbound connection, constructs a [Ξ](Xi.md) whose top duplex is a read/write [ψ](psi.md) for the new connection socket handle.
-Sending _ω_ leftwards to the socket, or ending its input, will `shutdown(SHUT_WR)`; sending _Ω_ will `shutdown(SHUT_RDWR)` and close the FD. `shutdown(SHUT_RD)` happens if you close the rightward output from the ψ -- i.e. you stop reading from it.
+A TCP server on a port creates a [Ξ](Xi.md) with a read/write [ψ](psi.md) for each incoming connection.
+Sending _ω_ to the socket will `shutdown(SHUT_WR)` while sending _Ω_ will `shutdown(SHUT_RDWR)` and close the FD.
+Closing the rightward output from the ψ results in `shutdown(SHUT_RD)`.

-**TODO:** verify all of the TCP handshake details here

 ## HTTP/WS Ψ₄ codec
-`H` is responsible for two things: transcoding a single HTTP session between the left-hand byte stream and the right-hand structured encoding, and closing any connection that exhibits traits of exploitation, e.g. slowloris or other malformed data.
-The `H` contract is that data you get from it will be well-formed and, as far as HTTP is concerned, reasonably non-malicious (i.e. headers below some size, valid HTTP method, that type of thing).
+`H` performs two tasks: converting a single HTTP session between byte stream and structured encoding, and terminating any suspicious connections (e.g., slowloris, malformed data). `H` ensures that data it provides is well-formed and reasonably non-malicious in the context of HTTP (e.g., headers below a certain size, valid HTTP method, websocket frames below a certain size).

 **The HTTP/WS server does not handle routing or authentication.** It simply parses the HTTP/WS protocol on a request-by-request basis and closes the connection if anything sufficiently unexpected takes place.